locurr/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 11: Aug 1, 2017

+Today, I began the [NodeSchool](https://github.com/workshopper/javascripting) JavaScripting workshop on [c9](https://c9.io/?redirect=0), and will be completing it alongside freeCodeCamp JavaScript challenges to reinforce concepts.

 ### Day 10: July 23, 2017

 **Today's progress**: Unfofunately, I had a hectic week and was unable to budget time to code and really allow myself to think about what I was doing.
 Today, I began the "Basic JavaScript" section on freeCodeCamp, completing 20 excercises or so.